Raise Funds. Collect Food.

 • What should we collect?
 The name says it all: food and funds!
 We suggest that all drives include a fundraising component if possible.
 Funds help us keep our trucks on the road delivering food to those in need.
 They also help purchase millions of pounds of food throughout the year when donations decline or for special programs like the Weekend Backpack Program which require certain nutritional standards.
 Download this flier of our Most Needed Items to see what non-perishable food items we have the most requests for.
 We also ask that no glass jars be placed in food drive barrels or boxes.

 • How do we get people to participate?
 Promotion is key to the success of your drive.
-Be sure to share your drive on as many social media channels as possible and send texts, messages and emails to friends and colleagues not only asking them to participate, but telling them why they should: 1 in 7 children and adults in the Ozarks are facing hunger; their donation could be the difference in them having a meal at home or not.
+Be sure to share your drive on as many social media channels as possible and send texts, messages and emails to friends and colleagues not only asking them to participate, but telling them why they should: 1 in 5 children and 1 in 6 adults in the Ozarks are facing hunger; their donation could be the difference in them having a meal at home or not.

 • Will The Food Bank pick up our drive?
 Transportation is a significant cost for the Food Bank and it is challenging to arrange food drive pick-ups around our daily scheduled deliveries to pantries.
 We encourage you to bring your drive to us.